embedded-software-laboratory/embeddedRTPS-STM32/readme.md

 ### STM32F767ZI Project
 To compile the project for the STM32, install the following Software:
 - [STM32CubeIDE](https://www.st.com/en/development-tools/stm32cubeide.html)
-- st-stlink-server.1.2.0-5.1.pkg (Provided with the [IDE](https://www.st.com/en/development-tools/stm32cubeide.html))
+- st-stlink-server.1.2.0-5.1 (Provided with the [IDE](https://www.st.com/en/development-tools/stm32cubeide.html))

 ---

 ### Linux/MacOS Project
-To compile the project for linux, install the following Software:
+To compile the project for Linux, install the following Software:

 #### Ubuntu 18.04
 Packages to install using apt-get: